-Kuli, a farming community in Tatale hills around Zabzugu lives Mba Sayibu and his wife Mandeaya.
-The community has lacking behind in many areas of development and the community is proudly deep-rooted in its rich traditional culture, social values, and norms.
+Sheini Hills is a farming community in Tatale hills around Zabzugu lives Mba Sayibu and his wife Mandeaya.
+The community has been lacking behind in many areas of development and the community is proudly deep-rooted in its rich traditional culture, social values, and norms.

 Mba Sayibu is a staunch critic of women aspiring for leadership positions, he believes too much power makes women wild and dangerous.
 He asks his community elders and youth to vote against the female parliamentary candidate.